 Clermont’s future looks very bright but how did it get here?
 What brought people to this part of Florida?
 How did they live?
 To get the answers to these and other questions about Clermont’s past come to the Historic Village located at 490 West Ave. not far from the Historic Downtown Shopping area.
 The Village is open every Friday from 1 pm to 3 pm and every Saturday and Sunday from 1 pm to 4 pm.
 Admission to the Historic Village is always free but a $2.00 donation per person is requested.

-If you are interested in history in general or the history of Lake County in particular, contact the South Lake County Historical Society by going to our website, ClermontVillage.org; by calling our manager, Roxanne Brown, at 352-432-3496 or by attending our membership meetings which are held on the second Monday of every month at 7:00 PM in the Train Depot in the Historic Village.
-The next meeting will be on February 11th.
+If you are interested in history in general or the history of Lake County in particular, contact the South Lake County Historical Society by going to our website, ClermontVillage.org; by calling our manager, Roxanne Brown, at 352-432-3496 or by attending our membership meetings which are held on the second Monday of the month at 7 pm in the Train Depot in the Historic Village.
+The next meeting will be January 14, 2019.